 If you would like to be actively involved or leave any feedback please message us on Facebook or on Instagram using the handle @oxfordshiremvp or email us at firstname.lastname@example.org

-We use our feedback to identify improvements that can be made for pregnant women in Oxfordshire, from improving perinatal mental health support to ensuring continuation of care within the midwifery team.
+We use feedback to identify improvements that can be made for pregnant people in Oxfordshire, from improving perinatal mental health support to ensuring continuation of care within the midwifery team.

-Every woman’s birth experience is different, We use our feedback to improve and enhance all aspects of birth to help Oxfordshire women feel listened to and valued in their birth choices.
+Every family’s birth experience is different, and we use our feedback to improve and enhance all aspects of birth to help Oxfordshire people feel listened to and valued in their birth choices.

 Being a new parent can be daunting and having a good support structure is essential.
 OMVP are here to help support families in this critical and private time.